Art & Museums

 It would, however, be the last time, that his friend or anyone else back home would hear from him.
 Mr. Defmeyer sent his letter from an early stop aboard the Titanic, and within days he would be one of the 1,500 people that died on the ship’s maiden voyage.

-The letter is one of many on display in the new William H. Gross Stamp Gallery which opened in late September at the Smithsonian Institution’s National Postal Museum at Massachusetts Avenue and First Street, NE, directly across from Union Station.
+The letter is one of many on permanent display in the new William H. Gross Stamp Gallery which opened in late September of 2013 at the Smithsonian Institution’s National Postal Museum at Massachusetts Avenue and First Street, NE, directly across from Union Station.

 By means of engagingly interactive and other well-designed exhibits, the gallery tells stories and shows history through a small “bit of paper covered at the back with a glutinous wash,” otherwise known as the stamp.
 From their beginning, stamps — and the letters they’ve helped send — have shaped history in ways that we sometimes take for granted, from the way that we communicate to their effect on pop culture.